-On 4 October 2017, the NATO Shipping Centre organised the NATO’s Allied Maritime Command (MARCOM) Maritime Security Symposium in its Northwood Headquarters.
-Representatives from the Shipping idustry were invited to share information and ideas about Maritime Security in an open forum.
-NATO MARCOM was supported by representatives from EUNAFOR’s, Sophia and Atalanta Operations, US Navy Sixth Fleet, Spanish Navy and Italian Coast Guard.
-Representatives came from the major global shipping organisations, including the round table, IMO, insurances clubs, mayor companies and Company Security Officer (CSO).
-Four topics were addressed and all of them focused on two priorities: knowing the threat and studying mitigation measures.
+On 14 June 2018, the NATO Shipping Centre convened the 2ndannual Allied Maritime Command Maritime Security Symposium (MMSS) in the Northwood Headquarters.
+For the second time, representatives from the Shipping Industry were invited to share information and ideas about Maritime Security in an open forum.
+NATO MARCOM was supported by representatives from EUNAFOR’s Operation Sophia (Mediterranean) and Operation Atalanta (Somalia – Horn of Africa).
+Representatives came from the major global shipping organisations, including the round table, IMO, insurances clubs, major companies, and Company Security Officers (CSO).

 During a High Level Shipping Engagement (HLSE) meeting hosted by COM MARCOM in May, two topics were confirmed by leaders from Shipping Industry as important for discussion at this year’s MMSS: Cyber Security for Shipping and Maritime Security in the Mediterranean.
 To this end, European Cyber Security representatives attended in order to provide the first block presentation, and threat briefings were provided by MARCOM N2 (Intelligence).